Hamster45105/ddgemail-token/README.md

 If you can't get the key because an error occured, open an issue.

 ## Third Party Services
-To prevent spam and bots, the website uses Google's reCatpcha.
-Here are their [terms of service](https://policies.google.com/terms) and [privacy policy](https://policies.google.com/privacy).
+To prevent spam and bots, the website uses [hCatpcha](https://www.hcaptcha.com/what-is-hcaptcha-about) (a more privacy friendly alternative to reCaptcha).
+Here are their [terms of service](https://hcaptcha.com/terms) and [privacy policy](https://hcaptcha.com/privacy).

 It also uses Vercel's web analytics.
-You can find out more about how this works [here](https://vercel.com/docs/analytics)
+You can find out more about how this works [here](https://vercel.com/docs/analytics).

 No data is stored by the server, you can check the source code to see.